zququ/zququ.github.io/_posts/2022-03-31-phase-contrast-1.md

 ![Figure 3](/assets/2022-03-31/2022-04-01-16-53-33.png)

-**Figure 3.** An image recorded under identical conditions to that shown in Figure 2(a), with the laser source replaced with a tungsten lamp focused onto the object (critical illumination).
+<center><b>Figure 3.</b> An image recorded under identical conditions to that shown in Figure 2(a), with the laser source replaced with a tungsten lamp focused onto the object (critical illumination).
 The faint contrast seen is due to the preservation of some coherence in the illumination introduced by limiting the size of lens L2.
 This contrast disappears completely if a large lens is used.
-Variations in the size of this lens (or an aperture near it) are analogous to changes in the size of the second condenser aperture in an electron microscope.
+Variations in the size of this lens (or an aperture near it) are analogous to changes in the size of the second condenser aperture in an electron microscope.</center>

 ### Discussion about How to Increase Contrast